 What Are Gold Bars?

-A gold bullion bar is usually a rectangular and evenly shaped block of gold with 99.99% fineness.
+Gold bars are usually a rectangular and evenly shaped block of gold with 99.99% fineness.
 Gold bars are made in different sizes and weights to suit every investor's preference.
-Popular sizes such as 1 oz, 10 oz, 1 kilo, and 400 oz are .999 pure gold bars supplied by sovereign and private mints from around the world.
+Popular sizes such as 1 oz, 10 oz, 1 kilo, and 400 oz are .999 pure gold bars supplied by sovereign and private mints around the world.
+Smaller gold bars may be minted ( presed in to shape using heavy machinery) while larger gold bars tend to be cast by pouring molten gold in to a mould.

 Most investment grade gold bar are very similar in terms of their characteristics.
 For gold bars, the weight, the purity, and consequently the value of the precious metal, are the primary considerations.
 For a gold bar to be accepted as investment grade, it must have a particular shape, purity, weight, and, especially for larger bars, a serial number.
 The name and logo of the sovereign mint or refinery are also engraved on each bar.
 These measures are used to prevent counterfeiting, and to help ensure authenticity.